jaysylvester/citizen/README.md

       "last modified": "2015 Mar 03"
     }

 Whatever you've added to the controller's emitter `content` object will be returned.
+Objects within `params` are not returned within JSON requests because they could include sensitive information like session contents.

 To enable JSON output at the controller level: